manuelgug/Shitty_Contigs/README.md

 ![alt text](https://github.com/manuelgug/Shitty_Contigs/blob/main/Shitty_Contigs_logo.png)

-Shitty_Contigs.sh is a bash script for finding contigs in genomic assemblies that MAY BE the result of contaminants unintentionally sequenced alongside an intended sample.
+Shitty_Contigs.sh is a bash script for finding contigs/scaffolds in genomic assemblies that MAY BE the result of contaminants unintentionally sequenced alongside an intended isolate.
 (Apparently, it also finds assembled plasmids and phages!).
 It works for any assembly from any organism.

 ## Workflow of Shitty_Contigs.sh